Part 3: Writing the Fuzzing Harness

 LIEF is a really useful tool that can patch the ELF header to change the file type from EXEC (fixed load address, not relocatable) to DYN (shared object, dlopen-able).
 It also lets us do things like make some functions/symbols exported as well as remove library dependencies if they aren’t used by the code we care about.

-The code below is enough to change the executable into a loadable library.
+The code below is enough to change the executable into a loadable library when loading into python3.
+Use tmux or screen to create yourself another session and open python3 in the /home/cisco/guides/day-2/harness directory.
+Then

 import lief